elinasomnath-star/EV-Charging-Optimisation-System/README.md

 ## Key Results: NH-44 (Bangalore - Salem)

-Based on a robust 500-episode evaluation across all 5 stations:
+Based on a robust 500-episode evaluation, the table below shows the daily performance of **one average station**:

 | Algorithm | Avg Served | Avg Missed | Avg Cost (Rs) |
 |-----------|------------|------------|---------------|